“Diversity, equity, and inclusion is all about bringing humanity into the workplace.”

 “It’s important to understand that we all come to work in the same physical space, but we don’t all have the same work experience – and that’s not because the company culture is different; it’s because we all have different life experiences.
 Active allyship programs can really open our eyes, open our hearts, and build more human connections, which will help us to advance conversations in a way that will build equity across different practices and systems within our organizations.
-We’re focusing on allyship at Liberty Mutual because we believe it lies at the center of what we need to achieve with DE&I.”
+We’re focusing on allyship at Liberty Mutual because we believe it lies at the centre of what we need to achieve with DE&I.”

 Since the first ever Dive In festival in 2015, the insurance industry has made great strides with DE&I, moving steadily from awareness to action across more and more areas of diversity.
 Allyship has been, and will continue to be, key to this progression, according to Fagnilli.

 “Allyship plays a key role in DE&I,” she said.
 “If we don’t listen, if we don’t lean in, if we don’t understand and start championing each other, or give people a voice who, historically, may not have had a voice or a seat at the table, then we’re going to miss the opportunity to develop successful and sustainable organizations for the future.
 Insurance organizations are social enterprises; DE&I is at the core of who we are, but it’s a work in progress.
 We all have work to do, personally and as organizations, and I cannot wait for Dive In because I know we’re going to share best practices across the board, we’re going to learn, connect, and come together to build a better industry for everyone.”